-3.5 Hours Total Kitchen Time Description 1.
+3.5 Hours Total Kitchen Time Nescription Description 1.
 Pizza Prepare 0.454 kg of pizza dough (hand-kneaded).
 Prepare two (2) Pizzas.
-Pizzas must include a minimum of: Pizza Dough Tomato sauce (provided).
+Pizzas must include a minimum of: Pizza Dough Tomato sauce (Lethbridge College will provide san Marzano style - basic tomato & basil).
 Note that a derivative sauce can be made, or additional seasonings can be added to finish the sauce.
 Pizza to include four (4) toppings plus cheese and a garnish.
-Three (3) vegetable/fruit preparations One (1) protein preparation One (1) type of cheese Dessert: Italian Inspired Dessert (2 portions) Italian Inspired Dessert must include a minimum of: One (1) cookie preparation of the competitor's choice One (1) pastry cream (flavour of the competitor's choice) One (1) fruit-based sauce One (1) functional garnish of either sugar or chocolate Frozen elements are not allowed and will not be judged.
-A list of all ingredients available for this day is included in the ingredient list document.
-Additional Requirements Two copies of their menu, detailing the two courses they are serving.
+Three (3) vegetable/fruit preparations One (1) protein preparation One (1) type of cheese 2.
+Dessert: Italian Inspired Dessert (2 portions) Italian Inspired Dessert must include a minimum of: One (1) cookie preparation of the competitor's choice One (1) pastry cream (flavour of the competitor's choice) One (1) fruit-based sauce One (1) functional garnish of either sugar or chocolate Frozen elements are not allowed and will not be judged.
+Additional A list of all ingredients to be used is included in the ingredient list document.
+Competitors must bring: Requirements Two copies of their menu, detailing the two courses they are serving.
 Menus should not state the name or school of the competitor.
 Two copies of their work plan.
 One to be posted at their workstation, and the other to be handed in to the judges.
 Work plans must have the competitors name on them.
+Special Equipment Required No service equipment permitted other than that provided by the committee.
+Please review contest description for equipment that will be available at the competition.
 Service Details The pizza must have a minimum diameter of 15 cm (6") and a maximum of 20 cm (8") or the equivalent surface area for other pizza shapes.
 The pizza must fit on the 11.25" plate provided (while not going onto the rim of the plate).
-11"/12" round white plates for main course - 2 each 11"/12" round white plates for dessert - 2 each No service wares (China) permitted other than that provided; service spoons, glasses, ramekins etc. are not allowed.
+11"/12" round white plates for main course - 2 each 11"/12" round white plates for dessert - 2 each

+No service wares (China) permitted other than that provided; service spoons, glasses, ramekins etc. are not allowed.
 Main Ingredients Required Recipes are supplied by the committee where applicable.
 Recipes should be scaled up or down according to required amounts.

-- Recipes meet the competitions' foundational competencies, though may be built upon in regards to seasoning and garnish. - A list of all ingredients available for this module will be included in the common food table document.
+Recipes meet the competitions' foundational competencies, though may be built upon in regards to seasoning and garnish.
+A list of all ingredients available for this module will be included in the common food table document.